deniselaroze/Anchoring-and-Interactivity-in-the-Digital-Age/README.md

 This repository contains all data, code, and experimental materials necessary to reproduce the findings of the study.

-- he approved Ethical Protocol (e.g., IRB documentation).
+- The Ethical Protocol (e.g., IRB documentation).

 - Survey instructions and questions.